 Organizations also want solid documentation that you have received their notice of termination, such as a signed document or registered mail receipt.

 What To Do If You're Fired

-Regardless of how you are informed of a firing, make sure your employer provides all the benefits that are outlined in your employee manual or contract, like severance pay for unused vacation or sick pay.
+Regardless of how you are informed of a firing, make sure your employer provides all the benefits that are outlined in your employee manual or contract, like severance pay or unused vacation or sick pay.

 If you believe your termination was wrongful or you have not been treated according to the law or company policy, you can get help.
-The US Department of Labor, for example, has information on each law that regulates employment and advice on where and how to file a claim.
+The U.S. Department of Labor, for example, has information on each law that regulates employment and advice on where and how to file a claim.

 You may also be covered by state laws that regulate how employers can discharge employees.
 Check with your State Labor Office for guidelines.